 This is very important for building your blog’s community; it demonstrates that you value your readers and their input.

-If a blogger provides a subscribe to comment option, then make sure you select this option when leaving a comment, so you’re notified of all new comments.
+If a blogger provides a subscribe to comment option, then make sure you select this option when leaving a comment, so you’re notified by email of any follow up comments.

 It’ll make your life easier

 Like all other aspects of building a PLN — what you get back is directly related to what you put in!